lingium/stan-case-study/docs/maindoc.md

 To use `external.hpp` in Stan, basically we need to achieve the followings:

-1. In the Stan model, expose function signature in the `functions` block.
+1. In the Stan model, expose function declarations in the `functions` block.

-2. When compile, add `--allow-undefined` to `STANCFLAGS` and specify where the header file is through the `user_header` option.
+2. When compile, add `--allow-undefined` to `STANCFLAGS` and specify where the header files are through the `user_header` option.

 Below are the code to drive the above model from different interfaces.